IBM/datascienceontology-frontend/assets/pages/faq.md

 **Why doesn't the DSO use the Semantic Web standards?**

-The DSO is written in a bespoke ontology language instead of the Semantic Web languages (RDF, RDFS, OWL).
+The DSO is written in a bespoke ontology language, the MONoidal Ontology and Computing Language (Monocl), instead of the Semantic Web languages (RDF, RDFS, OWL).
 Description logics, including the [Web Ontology Language (OWL)](https://www.w3.org/TR/owl-primer/), are designed to express *taxonomic* knowledge, namely hierarchies of concepts and relations between concepts.
 They are ill-suited to expressing *procedural* or *algorithmic* knowledge.
 An ontology language based on the lambda calculus is therefore a better fit for this project than a description logic like OWL.
 Nevertheless, to support interoperation with other knowledge-based systems, we regularly export the ontology to the [Resource Description Framework (RDF)](https://www.w3.org/TR/rdf11-primer/) format.

 **Can I run programs written in the ontology language?**